arad1367/Mental_Health_Chatbot/README.md

 ## Overview

-This repository contains all materials for our AAAI-26 paper, **"AI Awareness and User Experience in Mental Health Chatbots: A Mixed-Methods Study"**.
+This repository contains all materials for our conference paper, **"AI Identity Disclosure and User Experience in Mental Health Chatbots: A Mixed-Methods Study"**.
 We present a comprehensive mixed-methods analysis of user interactions with mental health chatbots, including the full web experiment, datasets, analysis scripts, and supplementary reports.

 ---